lightning/bolts/05-onchain.md

 ## Requirements

-When a node sees a *commitment transaction* from the other node:
+When a node sees a commitment transaction from the *other node*:

 1. `to_remote`: No action is required; this is a simple P2WPKH output to us.
-   This output is considered *resolved* by the *commitment transaction* itself.
+   This output is considered *resolved* by the commitment transaction itself.
 2. `to_local`:: No action required; this is a payment to them.
-This output is considered *resolved* by the *commitment transaction*.
+This output is considered *resolved* by the commitment transaction.
 3. HTLCs offered by this node: See "HTLC Output Handling: Their Commitment, Our Offers" below.
 4. HTLCs offered by the other node: See "HTLC Output Handling: Their Commitment, Their Offers" below.

-A node MUST handle the broadcast of any valid *commitment transaction* from the other node in this way; if it is unable to do so it MUST warn about lost funds.
+A node MUST handle the broadcast of any *valid* commitment transaction from the *other node* in this way; if it is unable to do so it MUST warn about lost funds.

 ## Rationale

-Note that there can be more than one valid, unrevoked *commitment transaction* after a signature has been received via `commitment_signed` and before the corresponding `revoke_and_ack`.
-Either commitment can serve as the other node's *commitment transaction*, hence the requirement to handle both.
+Note that there can be more than one valid, *unrevoked* commitment transaction after a signature has been received via `commitment_signed` and before the corresponding `revoke_and_ack`.
+Either commitment can serve as the *other node's* commitment transaction, hence the requirement to handle both.

-In the case of data loss, a node can reach a state where it doesn't recognize all of the other node's commitment transaction HTLC outputs.
+In the case of data loss, a node can reach a state where it doesn't recognize all of the *other node's* commitment transaction HTLC outputs.
 It can tell this has happened because the commitment number will be greater than expected, and because it has signed the transaction.
 If both nodes support `option-data-loss-protect` the node will